Dragon Ball Z: Frieza Saga

 Piccolo arrives on Namek but is accidentally separated from the others due to a badly-worded wish.
 He finds the strongest Namekian warrior, Nail, who was defeated by Frieza and fuses with him to greatly increase his power.

 Despite both Piccolo and Vegeta's advances in power, they are greatly outclassed by Frieza, who goes through several transformations before reaching his final form, which he then uses to kill Dende.

 Goku arrives after healing from his injuries, and Vegeta tells him that Frieza was the one who destroyed the Saiyan homeworld and massacred the Saiyan race, as he feared that he would one day be overthrown by a Super Saiyan.
 Frieza then kills Vegeta in front of Goku.

 Though Goku's power exceeds Vegeta's, he is still no match for Frieza.
-Goku uses his last resort, a massive Spirit Bomb with the energy of Namek and the surrounding worlds, and it seemingly defeats the tyrant.
+Goku uses his last resort, a massive Spirit Bomb with the absorbed energy of Namek and the surrounding worlds, and it seemingly defeats the tyrant.
 However, Frieza manages to survive, and he unleashes his wrath upon the group by gravely wounding Piccolo and murdering Krillin.
 Goku's rage finally erupts, and he undergoes a strange transformation that turns his hair blond, his eyes green, and causes a golden aura to radiate from his body.
 Goku has finally become a Super Saiyan.

 Meanwhile, the revived Kami uses Earth's Dragon Balls to resurrect everyone on Namek that was killed by Frieza and his henchmen, which also allows the Grand Elder to be resurrected for a short time, and the Namekian Dragon to return.
 Dende uses the final wish to teleport everyone on Namek to Earth except for Goku and Frieza.

 Even at 100% power, Frieza cannot manage to defeat the Super Saiyan transformation.
 Goku outwits Frieza, cutting him in half with his own attack, before escaping Namek as the planet is destroyed in a massive explosion.

 Garlic Jr. Saga

-After the battle with Frieza, Goku's friends and family are waiting for word on his return when a demonic star drifts into Earth's orbit and opens up a rift in space, allowing the malevolent immortal Garlic Jr. to break free from his imprisonment inside the Dead Zone.
-Seeking revenge for a past defeat at the hands of Goku and Piccolo, Garlic Jr. traps Kami and Mr. Popo inside a bottle and uses his Black Water Mist to turn all of Earth's inhabitants into bloodthirsty, vampire-like beings.
+After the battle with Frieza in an anime exclusive saga, Goku's friends and family are waiting for word on his return when a demonic star drifts into Earth's orbit and opens up a rift in space, allowing the malevolent immortal Garlic Jr. to break free from his imprisonment inside the Dead Zone.
+Seeking revenge for a past defeat at the hands of Gohan, Garlic Jr. traps Kami and Mr. Popo inside a bottle and uses his Black Water Mist to turn all of Earth's inhabitants into bloodthirsty, vampire-like beings.
 Gohan, Krillin, Piccolo, Krillin's then-girlfriend Maron, and Gohan's pet dragon Icarus are the only ones unaffected and set out to stop Garlic Jr. and restore the Earth and its inhabitants.
 This proves to be easier said than done, as Garlic Jr. has complete immortality, making him impossible to kill.
 Luckily, Gohan's hidden potential gives him the edge he needs to eradicate Garlic Jr.'s forces and send him back into the Dead Zone.
 He also destroys the star, ensuring that Garlic Jr. will remain trapped in the Dead Zone for all eternity.